 - typically infants with a poorly defined tumour, with prominent enhancement, likely group 3 (or SHH) and therefore worst prognosis

 - typically children with well-defined tumours, with mild or no enhancement, likely group 4 and therefore slightly better prognosis

 - adults with variably defined and variably enhancing tumours, are likely SHH (or group 4)

 Treatment and prognosis

 Treatment typically consists of surgical resection, radiation therapy, and chemotherapy.
-In general the tumours are quite radiosensitive.
+In general, the tumours are quite radiosensitive.

-Expression of the c-erbB-2 (HER2/neu) oncogene is useful in staging of medulloblastomas.
+Expression of the c-erbB-2 (HER2/neu) oncogene is useful in the staging of medulloblastomas.
 Increased c-erbB-2 expression reflects an increase in the proliferative activity of a tumour (widely used in breast cancer staging).